dcmouyard/recipes/drinks/egg-nog.md

 1. Separate the 12 eggs.

-2. Whisk the 12 yolks and 2 cups sugar together until they firm up and their bright orange color fades to a more opaque pale yellow.
+2. Beat the 12 egg whites and ½ teaspoon salt together to stiff peaks, then set aside.

-3. Slowly add 1 tablespoon vanilla extract, 1 quart whole milk and 1 quart heavy cream while continuing to whisk air into the batch.
+3. Whisk the 12 yolks and 2 cups dark brown sugar together until they firm up and their bright orange color fades to a more opaque pale yellow.

-4. Add 3 cups spiced rum (optional)
+4. Slowly add 1 tablespoon vanilla extract, 1 quart whole milk and 1 quart heavy cream while continuing to whisk air into the batch.

-5. Beat the 12 egg whites and ½ teaspoon salt together to stiff peaks.
+5. Add 3 cups spiced rum (optional)

 6. Whisk the egg whites into the mixture.